 - Technology support and service agreements: AM Technology provides exclusive technology support and consulting services to our VIEs and in return, the VIEs are required to pay AM Technology service fees.
 Except for AM Online, the VIEs pay to AM Technology annual service fees in the amount that guarantee that the VIEs can achieve, after deducting such service fees payable to AM Technology, a net cost- plus rate of no less than 0.5% in the case of AirMedia Shengshi and Jiaming Advertising, or 1.0% in the case of AM Yuehang.
 It is at AM Technology's sole discretion that the rate and amount of service fees ultimately charged the VIEs under these agreements are determined.
 The "net cost-plus rate" refers to the operating profit as a percentage of total costs and expenses of a certain entity.
 The technology support and service fees for each given year payable by AM Online to AM Technology under AM Online's technology support and service agreement shall be determined by AM Online and AM Technology at the first month of such year taking into account several factors.
-Those factors include the credential of the team of AM Technology that provides services to AM Online, the number of service hours, the nature and value of the services provided by AM Technology, the extent to which AM Technology provides patent or other license to AM Online in its provision of technology support and service and the correlation between AM Online's results of operations and the technology support and service provided by AM Technology.
-In the event AM Technology finds it necessary to make subsequent adjustment to the amount of fees, AM Online shall negotiate in good faith with AM Technology to determine the new fee.
+Those factors include the credential of the team of AM Technology that provides patent or other license to AM Online in its provision of technology support and service and the correlation between AM Online's results of operations and the technology support and service provided by AM Technology to determine the new fee.
 The technology support and service agreements are effective for ten years and such term is automatically renewed upon their expiration unless either party to an agreement informs the other party of its intention not to extend at least twenty days prior to the expiration of these agreements. - Technology development agreements: Our VIEs exclusively engage AM Technology to provide technology development services.
 AM Technology owns the intellectual property rights developed in the performance of these agreements.
-Except for AM Online, the VIEs pay to AM Technology annual service fees in the amount that guarantee that the VIEs can achieve, after deducting such service fees payable to AM Technology, a net cost-plus rate of no less than 0.5% in the case of AirMedia Shengshi and Jiaming Advertising, which final rate should be determined by AM Technology.
+Except for AM Online, the VIEs pay to AM Technology annual service fees in the amount that guarantee that the VIEs can achieve, after deducting such service fees payable to AM Technology, a net costplus rate of no less than 0.5% in the case of AirMedia Shengshi and Jiaming Advertising, which final rate should be determined by AM Technology.
 It is at AM Technology's sole discretion the rate and amount of fees ultimately charged the VIEs under these agreements are determined.
 The "net cost-plus rate" refers to the operating profit as a percentage of total costs and expenses of a certain entity.
 The technology development fees for each given year payable by AM Online to AM Technology under AM Online's technology development agreement shall be determined by AM Online and AM Technology at the first month of such year taking into account several factors.
-Those factors include the credential of the team of AM Technology that provides services to AM Online, the number of service hours, the nature and value of the services provided by AM Technology, the extent to which AM Technology provides patent or other license to AM Online in its provision of technology development service and the correlation between AM Online's results of operations and the technology development service provided by AM Technology.
-In the event AM Technology finds it necessary to make subsequent adjustment to the amount of fees, AM Online shall negotiate in good faith with AM Technology to determine the new fee.
+Those factors include the credential of the team of AM Technology, the extent to which AM Technology provides patent or other license to AM Online in its provision of technology development service and the correlation between AM Online's results of operations and the technology development service provided by AM Technology, the extent to which AM Technology development adjustment to the amount of fees, AM Online shall negotiate in good faith with AM Technology to determine the new fee.
 The technology development agreements are effective for ten years and such term is automatically renewed upon their expiration unless either party informs the other party of its intention not to extend at least twenty days prior to the expiration of these agreements.